 You may be wondering what branches the generator selects when the repository is local and whether it will pick up your uncommitted changes.
 Here’s how a local repository is handled:

-The repository contents on your local machine is used instead of its contents from its remote storage location.
+The repository contents on your local machine are used instead of the contents from its remote storage location.

 Here’s how the branches are selected in author mode: